MatPizzolo/Camagru/README.md

 1. **Create a Database**: Use phpMyAdmin to create a database for the Camagru project.
 2. **Configure Database Connection**: Update the database connection settings in the configuration files located in the \`config\` directory.

+## Docker-Compsoe File Explanation

+#### app Service:
+- Uses the official php:8.1-apache image.
+- Exposes port 8000 for your PHP server.
+- Mounts your local public folder to /var/www/html in the container.
+- Restarts automatically if it stops.

+#### db Service:
+- Uses the mysql:8.0 image.
+- Sets up a MySQL database with default credentials.

+#### phpmyadmin Service:
+- Provides an interface for managing your MySQL database.

+#### volumes:
+- db_data: Persists MySQL data.